INSPECTING WINTERIZED/FORECLOSED HOMES

 Another issue you need to be aware of is that thieves/vandals may have paid a visit to the property.
 You may encounter a home where all of the copper piping has been removed from the home or all the electrical wires have been ripped out of the walls.
 You may see the A/C condensing unit is dismantled and missing a good portion of its insides.
 The list goes on; thieves will take anything worth money, so keep your eyes open.
 Also be cautious of squatters that may be living in the house as you may come across some unsanitary conditions.

 What about the past owner or resident that was evicted from the home?
 Before they left they may have done some remodeling.
 You may see damaged drywall, broken windows, damaged doors, damaged countertops, cabinets missing doors.
 The list goes on.
-The important thing to remember when inspecting a winterized/foreclosed vacant home is to follow your report and stick to the NAHI SOP or your state standards and document any issues that may need attention.
+The important thing to remember when inspecting a winterized/foreclosed vacant home is to follow your report and stick to your state standards and document any issues that may need attention.
 Good luck!